Yehudit-Brickner/image_processing_assignment1/README.md

 <br> python version 3.10.0

 there are 3 files of code:
-- ex1_utils.py
+- ex1_utils.py , this file has the first 6 functions
-- gamma.py
+- gamma.py , this file is the main that we were given
-- ex1_main.py
+- ex1_main.py ,  this file has the last function

 In this assignment we had to write 7 functions:
 - imReadAndConvert = read an image and return the numpy array of the image.